tylercamp/palcalc/README.md

 1. Is there a formula for how long breeding takes?
 Or is it a constant five minutes?
 [Issue](https://github.com/tylercamp/palcalc/issues/2)
 2. What's the probability of wild pals having exactly N traits?
 [Issue](https://github.com/tylercamp/palcalc/issues/4)
-3. Do child pals _always_ inherit at least one of the parent's traits?
-[Issue](https://github.com/tylercamp/palcalc/issues/5)
-4. Has the trait inheritance calculation changed since /u/mgxts reverse engineered it?
+3. Has the trait inheritance calculation changed since /u/mgxts reverse engineered it?
 Was their reverse engineering accurate?
 [Issue](https://github.com/tylercamp/palcalc/issues/7)
-5. Assuming the trait inheritance calculation is correct, is Pal Calc's implementation of those probabilities correct?
+4. Assuming the trait inheritance calculation is correct, is Pal Calc's implementation of those probabilities correct?
 [Issue](https://github.com/tylercamp/palcalc/issues/8)
-6. How can we derive the map coordinates for a base from its world coordinates?
+5. How can we derive the map coordinates for a base from its world coordinates?
 [Issue](https://github.com/tylercamp/palcalc/issues/9)
-7. What's a good way to estimate time needed to capture a wild pal of a certain type? e.g. Chikipi would be much faster to find + catch than Paladius.
+6. What's a good way to estimate time needed to capture a wild pal of a certain type? e.g. Chikipi would be much faster to find + catch than Paladius.
 [Issue](https://github.com/tylercamp/palcalc/issues/10)

 # Development